 Grandma's old fashioned Christmas candy recipes will help to make your Christmas extra special this year.
-Everyone loves to eat homemade candy when it's the old fashioned kind.
-The more expensive store-bought candy cannot compete with its taste, its wholesome ingredients, and the love that went into making it.
+Everyone loves to eat homemade candy, while the more expensive store-bought variety cannot compete with its taste, its wholesome ingredients, and the love that went into making it.

-Imagine serving a colorful tray of homemade Christmas candies to your loved ones this Holiday Season, such as the French Dainties shown in the vintage illustration above.
+Imagine serving a colorful tray of homemade candies to your loved ones this Holiday Season, such as the French Dainties shown in the vintage illustration above.
 They'll love it and love you for making it.
-But, you better make lots because everyone will beg you for more.
-It tastes that good!
+But, you better make lots because everyone will beg you for more!

 Mom's Recipe Scrapbooks (c.
 1920s)